5hv5hvnk/5hv5hvnk.github.io/README.md

 <center> In 2023 at Dawki, Meghalaya </center>

 Hi!
 I am Shashank Kirtania, final year computer engineering major student.
-Passionate about NLProc, Speech Processing, Computer Vision, statistics. `[more vaguely applied machine learning]`
+Passionate about NLProc, Speech Processing, and statistics. `[more vaguely applied machine learning]`
 You can always drop an email if you want to collaborate on any project in domains of { Applied Machine Learning, Blockchain, Computer Networks or Linux Kernel Development}.

 I recently completed my internship at [Wadhwani Ai](https://www.wadhwaniai.org) where I worked on speech verification and text complexity.